Newxy/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: XY World
     subtitle: >-
-      This website showcases my projects that I have worked on.
+      This website showcases my projects.
 If you are interested, you can continue to scroll down to see more details and credentials about me.
     styles:
       self:
         height: auto